dukeboard/dukeboard.github.io/_site/polymer/DOC.md

 Polymer Framework
 =======
-Contents:
-  Introduction
-  Polymer & Models Optimization
-  OPtimization Constraints and run.time constraints Basic Concepts
-           MOEA: Multiobjective evolutionary algorithms (MOEAs)
-           Population
-           Fitness Functions
-           Operators
-                Mutation Operators
-                Crossover Operators
-                Selection Operators
-           SPUTNIK
- Configuration
-               Creating a model
-               Configuring a Fintess Function
-               Configuring an opertor
-               Generation Number Setup
-               MOEA Algorithm Setup
-                        Adding an operator
-                        Adding a fitness function
-                        Setting a mutation strategy
-                        Setting a generation number
-                        Setting a population size
-                        Setting an MOEA Algorithm
-                        Launching the resolution
-                        Putting All together
-Charts Generation
-               Results metamodel
-               CSV files generation
-               HTML files generation

 # Introduction
-This complexity came from different things.
-Data to manipulate and optimize is often complex and related to technical details.
-In addition optimization algorithms such as evolutionary or constraints programming oftenly rely on a problem encoding which require strong knowledges.
-However, multi-objective optimization can be very relevant for many case studies.
-As an example it can be the cornerstone of a cloud reasoning engine which tackles the trade-off between performance and cost of your provisioning...
-That why we build the polymer framework, in order to allows you to optimize simple your models.

-> Pimp my models!
+Multi-objective optimization is applied to several software applications domains to solve problems in which solutions have to achieve trade-offs between conflicting objectives.
+Cloud infrastructure management leaverages multi-objective optimization to solve for example the trade-offs between cost and performance.
+Such problems are complex in terms of data representation and in terms of problem parameters encoding.
+The polymer framework builds an optimization layer on the top of your models to give you a support for runtime optimization.

-#  Polymer & Models Optimization
+#  Polymer & Models Optimization Support

-Data reflect a domain.
-In order to design a domain people oftenly rely on concepts like schema or modeling.
+To design a specific domain, people rely on modeling to represent the different concepts that are pertinent for a given domain.
-Modeling has good properties, like offering a navigation layer on top of data, allowing to navigate into data like any object oriented API.
-Such API is simple to manipulate and perfectly can reflect a concept, it is as well used a lot at design time to draw complex software.
-Why not using at runtime to write your optimization process?
+Models@runtime enable to reduce the software complexity by providing a layer that permits to represent the system while it is in a running state.
+Polymer propones an optimization layer on the top of models to optimize systems while they are in a running state.
-However to be super efficient we need effcient tools.
-That why we build the KMF framework, to have a very efficient modeling layer for runtime usage.
+We build KMF framework, to have a efficient modeling layer for runtime usage.
-The Polymer framework aims at perform optimization on any KMF compliant model, expressed in MOF concepts, even it must face several conflicting objectives.
+The Polymer framework is built upon KMF framework and aims at achieving optimization on any KMF compliant model, expressed in MOF concepts.
-Polymer offers state of the art multi-objective evolutionary algorithms, and in addition new hyper-heuristic for runtime concerns.
+Polymer supports current MOEA (Multi-objective Evolutionary Algorithms), and proposes a new hyper-heuristic that works on top of MOEA for runtime concerns.
-The basic idea it keep it simple...

 > Polymer framework is dedicated to perform multi-objective optimization on top of MOF compliant models.

 # Optimization Constraints and run.time constraints
 # Basic Concepts
-##  MOEA: Multiobjective evolutionary algorithms (MOEAs)
+## MOEA: Multiobjective Evolutionary Algorithms (MOEAs)
 Multi-objective evolutionary algorithm (MOEA) are driven by elitism rules that favor the survival of strongest species in analogy to natural selection.
 Applied to software engineering, species are candidate solutions to complex optimization problem, these solutions constitute what is called a generation.
 MOEA are based on an iterative search in which a set of individuals is selected and mutated in each iteration to constitute a new generation.
 MOEA algorithms leverage an evolution principle based on Darwinian rules that try to derive from an initial population of solution, solutions combining acceptable trade-offs between objectives.
 ##  Population
-an evolutionary algorithm maintains a population of candidate solutions.
-Only one (or a few, with equivalent objectives) of these is "best," but the other members of the population are "sample points" in other regions of the search space, where a better solution may later be found.
+An evolutionary algorithm maintains a set of candidate solutions called a population.
 ##  Fitness Functions
 Fitness functions are used to evaluate solutions to solve a specific optimization problem, in analogy to natural selection where species qualities are evaluated according to their surrounding context.